mg-logo

 • Build a shallow moat encircling the tree that slopes away from the trunk.
 The moat should be 8–12 inches from the trunk or at the furthest extension of the roots.
 Moat irrigation can be used for the first year.

 • 180-degree micro-sprays directed away from the trunk can irrigate surface roots.
-Drip emitters should be secured near the root ball during first year.
+Drip emitters should be secured near the root ball during the first year.

 • Once the tree is established, irrigate halfway between the trunk and the canopy drip line and beyond.
-This will require moving the irrigation as the tree grows.
+This will require moving irrigation as the tree grows.
 Adjust amount and timing of irrigation for the specific type of tree, soil and weather.

 • Do not put emitters, a hose or a drip line within 6 inches of an established tree’s trunk.
-There are no feeder roots near the crown and watering near the crown can lead to crown rot.
+There are no feeder roots near the crown, and watering near the crown can lead to crown rot.

 Hickman, Gary and Pavel Svihra.
 Planting Landscape Trees.
-UC ANR.
-Publication 8046. https://anrcatalog.ucanr.edu/pdf/8046.pdf
+UC ANR Publication 8046. https://anrcatalog.ucanr.edu/pdf/8046.pdf

 Irrigation: How to, How Much.
 UC Marin Master Gardeners.
 UC ANR.
 Irrigation: How to, How Much | UC Agriculture and Natural Resources